CIA activities in Honduras

 CIA activities in Honduras have been ongoing since the 1980s.
-More is known with the release of declassified documents.
+More has become known to the public with the release of declassified documents.

 1984

 Declassified documents from the CIA Inspector General begin with a heavily redacted 21 July 1984 cable to the National Security Council, stating that Gen. Gustavo Álvarez Martínez, head of the Honduras military, ordered the establishment of the 316th Military Intelligence Battalion (316 MI Bn).